-In all the cases in which a pre-instantiated SCSI task is terminated because of the reject, the target must issue a proper SCSI command response with CHECK CONDITION as described in Section 9.4.3 Response.
+In all the cases in which a pre-instantiated SCSI task is terminated because of the reject, the target MUST issue a proper SCSI command response with CHECK CONDITION as described in Section 9.4.3 Response.
 In those cases in which a status for the SCSI task was already sent before the reject no additional status is required.
-If the error is detected while data from the initiator is still expected (the command PDU did not contain all the data and the target has not received a Data-out PDU with the Final bit 1), the target MUST wait until it receives the Data-out PDU with the F bit set to 1 before sending the Response PDU.
+If the error is detected while data from the initiator is still expected (the command PDU did not contain all the data and the target has not received a Data-out PDU with the Final bit 1 for the unsolicted data - if any and all outstanding R2Ts - if any), the target MUST wait until it receives the last expected Data-out PDUs with the F bit set to 1 before sending the Response PDU.